-For the last nine years, I have been a mother.
+For the last eleven years, I have been a mother.
 A guilty, hard working mother.

 I love my job, the people I work with and I adore my two children.
 It can sometimes feel hard to juggle both, along with everything else and constant 'lists' we have to deal with.

 Whether you decided to return to your career or not after having children, whichever was best for you, most of us can relate to feelings of 'mum guilt', so I started a blog on this subject.
 By sharing and collaborating blog conversations with other Guilty Mothers, I hope we can all start to feel less guilty overall.